CDCgov/geneflow/docs/chapters/tutorials/app-exec-container.rst

 Executing Containers in Apps
 ============================

 This tutorial demonstrates how to create a GeneFlow app using a Singularity container.
-This tutorial also shows how to pipe two singularity commands together, which is an useful way to build more complex apps that runs multiple commands from multiple images in a single app.
+This tutorial also shows how to pipe two singularity commands together, which is a useful way to build more complex apps that run multiple commands from multiple images in a single app.
 Singularity (and container technologies in general) is a way for the user to have full control of their environment.
 A container (rather than the operating system) contains all the software dependencies required for the app, which allows improved reproducibility.
 For more information on Singularity, check out the documentation at: https://sylabs.io/docs/

 Clone the GeneFlow App Template
 -------------------------------